• Home

 Leave a Comment

 The anticipated decline in holiday travel is due mostly to a shorter holiday period than last year.
 This year, the Fourth of July is on a Thursday, for a four-day weekend.
-In 2012, it was on a Wednesday, and more people hit the road for a five-day escape.
+Last year, in 2012, it was on a Wednesday, and more people hit the road for a five-day escape.

 • Independence Day holiday travel volume is expected to remain above the 13-year average of 38.9 million for this holiday.